 - Unexplained infections

 This is just a start.
 You should follow up on any abnormalities in your loved one’s behavior, physical appearance, or nursing home situation.

 Contact a Birmingham Nursing Home Abuse Attorney Today

-People who suspect their elderly loved ones have experienced nursing home abuse or neglect are often unsure of what to do.
-The next step can often be unclear after reasonable questions about a loved one’s conditions and care have been ignored.
+People who suspect their elderly loved ones have experienced nursing home abuse or neglect are often unsure what to do.
+The next step can be unclear after reasonable questions about a relative’s conditions and care have been ignored.

 At Morgan & Morgan, our attorneys have successfully handled numerous nursing home abuse claims and may be able to help you plan your next move.
-There is no cost for a consultation, and you won’t pay one of our attorneys a cent unless they win your case.
+There is no cost for a consultation, and you won’t pay a cent unless our attorneys win your case.

-Fill out our free, no-risk case evaluation form today if you would like to learn more about how one of our attorneys may be able to help.
+Fill out our free, no-risk case evaluation form today if you would like to learn more about how we may be able to help.